 An uncomfortable malposition of the eyelid can interfere with daily life and threaten one’s eyesight.
 Fortunately, the specially designed treatments for this condition can be performed painlessly and provide flawless results.
 Most people would not be able to tell that a patient has undergone the procedure just by looking.
 The results are that seamless.

 Without treatment, entropion can be incredibly uncomfortable and may damage eyesight.
 Don’t wait to get the relief and results you need and deserve.
+Contact Dr. Taban today for a consultation.

-Next, please read about lower eyelid surgery.
+Next, please read about eyelid retraction surgery.